pypa/packaging.python.org/source/guides/distributing-packages-using-setuptools.rst

  python setup.py bdist_wheel

-`bdist_wheel` will detect that the code is not pure Python, and build a wheel that's named such that it's only usable on the platform that it was built on.
+:command:`bdist_wheel` will detect that the code is not pure Python, and build a wheel that's named such that it's only usable on the platform that it was built on.
 For details on the naming of wheel files, see :pep:`425`.

 .. note::